Jeffrey Epstein’s Taste In Music Was Reportedly As Creepy As Would Be Expected

-A Business Insider report sheds light on convicted sex offender and accused sex trafficker Jeffrey Epstein’s creepy taste in music, which appears to mirror his favorite personal activities.
+Convicted sex offender and accused sex trafficker Jeffrey Epstein’s creepy taste in music, which appears to mirror his favorite personal activities, shed light on the criminal, Business Insider reported.

-The disgraced financier, who was reportedly building a windowless, private concert hall on his island, liked songs like Van Halen’s “Hot for Teacher” and an Oscar Peterson rendition of “My Heart Belongs to Daddy.”
+The disgraced financier — who was reportedly building a windowless, private concert hall on his island — liked songs like Van Halen’s “Hot for Teacher” and an Oscar Peterson rendition of “My Heart Belongs to Daddy.”
 The latter reportedly speaks of a girl’s devotion to her father over her lover, echoing Epstein’s penchant for young, prepubescent girls.

-According to the report, Epstein also created playlists for his flight aboard his private jet, the “Lolita Express,” that featured a mixture of jazz and classic rock, including Aerosmith, The Who, Led Zeppelin, The Doors, Oscar Peterson, and Pitbull.
-He also had a comedy album from Louis C.K. and a version of “Before You Accuse Me” by Eric Clapton.
+According to the report, Epstein also created playlists for his flight aboard his private jet, the “Lolita Express.”
+His preferred music featured a mixture of jazz and classic rock, including Aerosmith, The Who, Led Zeppelin, The Doors, Oscar Peterson and Pitbull.
+He also included a comedy album from Louis C.K. and a version of “Before You Accuse Me” by Eric Clapton.

 Vice News reports that Epstein donated to music programs such as Michigan’s Interlochen Center for the Arts, which is a musical camp for — of course — kids.